Welcome to Past Shadows. A site for mystery, wonderment, archaeological discovery and more.

 But before Mr. Martinez could unload the wicker picnic basket from his vehicle, he made a gruesome discovery, one that he later said he never forgot.
 Amongst the gnarled oak trees and low brush on the canyon floor, was a nearly nude young woman hanging from a tree limb with the shoes on her feet barely scraping the ground.
 Hurrying his family away from the scene, Martinez drove to the nearest pay phone and contacted the La Mesa Chief of Police, C. H. Mercer who called Chester Gunn, the San Diego County Coroner.
 The sad saga of the death of seventeen-year-old Louise Teuber had begun.

-The March 15, 2023 San Diego Reader carries a longer version of this chapter from my upcoming true crime book.
+The March 15, 2023 San Diego Reader carries a longer version of this chapter from Monsters on the Loose.
 Go to this website link for the published excerpt. sandiegoreader.com/news/2023/mar/15/cover-unsolved-murders-long-ago-2-louise-teuber

 You can read about the history of San Diego County wines in Richard Carrico's book A History of Wines and Wine Making in San Diego County.
 Second Edition and newly revised with more illustrations and text.